chensxb97/Homework_3/README.txt

 In addition to the index dictionary, we also keep track of the collection size by incrementing its value after processing each document.
 We also pre-compute the normalized document lengths for each document and store them in a separate document lengths dictionary, with the following format: {docID: docLength}.
 The lengths are computed by taking the square root of the sum of squared (1+ log10(termFrequency)) for all unique terms in each document.
-These values will be used for cosine normalization of tf-idf weights in search.py.
+These values will be used for cosine normalization of the document tf weights in search.py.
 We also created a postings dictionary that stores the docId-termFrequency pairs for each term using the following format: {term: {docId: termFrequency}}.